Prohibition in the United States: Development of the prohibition movement

-"Who does not love wine, wife and song, will be a fool his whole life long!"
-(Wer nicht liebt Wein, Weib & Gesang / Bleibt ein Narr sein Leben lang.)
+This 1902 illustration by Rea Irvin from the Hawaiian Gazette newspaper humorously illustrates the Anti-Saloon League and the Woman's Christian Temperance Union's campaign against the producers and sellers of beers in Hawaii.
+The "water cure" was a torture device.

 The American Temperance Society (ATS), formed in 1826, helped initiate the first temperance movement and served as a foundation for many later groups.
 By 1835, the ATS had reached 1.5 million members, with women constituting 35% to 60% of its chapters.

-The Prohibition movement, also known as the dry crusade, continued in the 1840s, spearheaded by pietistic religious denominations, especially the Methodists.
+The Prohibition movement, also known as the dry crusade, continued in the 1840s, spearheaded by a range of Protestant denominations, especially the Methodists, Baptists and the Salvation Army.
 The late 19th century saw the temperance movement broaden its focus from abstinence to include all behavior and institutions related to alcohol consumption.
 Preachers such as Reverend Mark A. Matthews linked liquor-dispensing saloons with political corruption.

 Some successes for the movement were achieved in the 1850s, including the Maine law, adopted in 1851, which banned the manufacture and sale of liquor.
 Before its repeal in 1856, twelve states followed the example set by Maine in total prohibition.
 The temperance movement lost strength and was marginalized during the American Civil War (1861–1865).
 Following the war, social moralists turned to other issues, such as Mormon polygamy and the temperance movement.

 The dry crusade was revived by the national Prohibition Party, founded in 1869, and the Woman's Christian Temperance Union (WCTU), founded in 1874.
 The WCTU advocated the prohibition of alcohol as a method for preventing, through education, abuse from alcoholic husbands.
 WCTU members believed that if their organization could reach children with its message, it could create a dry sentiment leading to prohibition.
 Frances Willard, the second president of the WCTU, held that the aims of the organization were to create a "union of women from all denominations, for the purpose of educating the young, forming a better public sentiment, reforming the drinking classes, transforming by the power of Divine grace those who are enslaved by alcohol, and removing the dram-shop from our streets by law".
 While still denied universal voting privileges, women in the WCTU followed Frances Willard's "Do Everything" doctrine and used temperance as a method of entering into politics and furthering other progressive issues such as prison reform and labor laws.

-This 1902 illustration from the Hawaiian Gazette newspaper humorously shows the water cure torture used by Anti-Saloon League and WCTU on the brewers of beer.